Pro Insights

 Advantages

-- Ensures compliance with local building codes (e.g., IRC M1502).
+- Ensures full compliance with the latest local and national building codes (e.g., IRC M1502.4.6) and insurance requirements, mitigating potential legal and financial risks.

 Considerations